What not to do on Tet holiday in Vietnam?

-According to a Chinese old story, if you sweep the house and take away the rubbish, the god of Fortune will go away, so your family will be poor in that year.
+According to an old Chinese story, if you sweep the house and take away the rubbish, the god of Fortune will go away, so your family will be poor in that year.

 Therefore, people always clean their house before Tet to welcome the new year in a decent and clean manner.

-During the 3 days of Tet, if we have to clean the house, Vietnamese families often sweep into a corner of the house and the garbage will be removed later.
+During the three days of Tet, if we have to clean the house, Vietnamese families often sweep into a corner of the house, and the garbage will be removed later.

 2. Don’t wear black and white clothes